Empowering Autonomous Driving with Large Language Models: A Safety Perspective: LLM as Interactive Decision Maker: Interactive Planning by Behavior Prediction and State Machine

 \textbf{Reflection Module:} State and safety checks are stringent requirements in the decision-making process.
 To ensure compliance with these requirements, a reflection module monitors state transitions.
 This module corrects and provides feedback to the LLM, facilitating in-context learning, especially when decisions breach these strict constraints.
 For behavior prediction, the reflection module enforces no constraints to the intention estimation - the LLM independently and flexibly assesses the intentions of surrounding vehicles, categorizing them as either aggressive or cooperative.

 \textbf{Intention Prediction Module: } Unlike the prediction for MPC, the intention prediction is to estimate the high-level behavior patterns of the surrounding vehicle, which doesn't need to be very detailed but is important for interaction.
 We define the potential intention of surrounding agents as cooperative and aggressive.
-We use the time-to-collision (TTC) of surrounding vehicles to measure their aggressiveness levels.
+We use the time-to-collision (TTC) of surrounding vehicles as input to the LLM for prediction.
 At every planning step, the LLM decision-maker will extract the surrounding vehicles' TTCs with the past 3 steps and predict their corresponding intentions.
-We will give several human-labeled demonstrations when setting up the LLM.
+We give several human-labeled demonstrations when setting up the LLM.

-\textbf{Experimental Analysis:} In the experiment, we demonstrate how the proposed framework enables the LLM to conduct interactive and safe motion planning in consecutive steps based on a predefined state machine.
-As shown in Figure~\ref{fig:interactive_lc} and Figure~\ref{fig:case2_llm_dialogue}, we notice that the LLM can ensure safety in the behavior level by adhering to the three constraints.
-The LLM continually estimates the surrounding vehicle's intention and the estimation is further confirmed during the proactive interaction state - "Attempt".
-After LLM makes its decision, the behavior safety checker and MPC will ensure the feasibility and safety in the behavior level and the control level, respectively.